PostHog/posthog.com/contents/blog/startup-finance-without-finance.md

 Under the 'Revenue' tab, you'll see this is filled with dummy data.
 Feel free to adapt this as you need for your business - you might just need one line at this stage!

-(I prefer to model this stuff in Sheets first, as Pry's 'Models' functionality is much slower and less intuitive.)
+(I prefer to model this stuff in Sheets, as Pry's 'Models' functionality is much slower and less intuitive.)

 Feel free to extend the model as far out as you like - at PostHog, we don't go further than 3 years out, and really it's only the next 12-24 months we really care about trying to get right.

-[INSERT INSTRUCTIONS ON NAMED RANGES]
+Finally, click Data -> Named Ranges and then select the cells where your total MRR is displayed (in the template, that's cells B19 to AE19).
+Call it something sensible like 'Total MRR'.

 Once you're done, this is how to get it into Pry: